Friday night beans, greens, and sausage

 Prepare the broccoli rabe: Bring a large pot of salted water to a boil.
 Roughly chop broccoli rabe, add it to the pot, and cook for 3 minutes.
 Strain in a colander, run cold water over it, and once cool, squeeze out water and chop.
 In the same skillet you used for the sausage, add 1-2 tsp oil over medium heat (depending on how much fat remains from the sausage).
 Add broccoli rabe and a pinch of salt.
 Stir in sliced garlic and sauté until garlic is soft, 2-3 minutes.

 Serve and enjoy: Fold broccoli rabe and sausage into the pot of beans.
-Serve in shallow bowls and top with grated Parmesan and pepper.
+Serve in shallow bowls and top with grated cheese and pepper.